Est3banio/linkvault/README.md

 ### Docker

+> [!WARNING]
-**⚠️ Important**: This Docker setup requires a PostgreSQL database.
+> This Docker setup requires a PostgreSQL database.
 You'll need to run a PostgreSQL container or connect to an external database.

 You can run the application in a Docker container: